 Online Master’s in Clinical Research Administration Programs

 The world depends on clinical research administrators.
 Research administrators are crucial to advancing medical knowledge.
-They do so by studying people directly or collecting and analyzing body tissues, blood, and other types of samples.
+They do so by studying people directly or collecting and analyzing body tissues, blood, and other samples.
 Those who pursue a career as a clinical research scientist or administrator are at the forefront of healthcare research and play an instrumental role in improving public health.

 The National Institutes of Health maintains a database of all active clinical trials.
 It is not uncommon to have nearly 300,000 going on simultaneously across the country, which means the demand for clinical research administrators is high.
-While the Bureau of Labor Statistics (BLS 2021) does not keep a specific page on clinical health administration, it does predict a 32 percent increase in openings across the U.S. for medical and health services managers in the decade preceding 2029.
+While the Bureau of Labor Statistics (BLS 2024) does not keep a specific page on clinical health administration, it does predict a 29 percent increase in openings across the U.S. for medical and health services managers in the decade preceding 2033.

 Featured Clinical Research Administration Programs